jbush001/NyuziProcessor/tests/render/README.md

 ## Using Verilog model

 Type 'make verirun'.
-As with the emulator, the result will be written to output.png.
+As with the emulator, it will write the result image to output.png.

 ## On FPGA